vuejs/docs/src/guide/installation.md

 If you're coming from Vue 2 then note that `@vue/compiler-sfc` replaces `vue-template-compiler`.

-In addition to `@vue/compiler-sfc`, you'll also need a suitable SFC loader or plugin for your chosen bundler.
+In addition to `@vue/compiler-sfc`, you'll also need a suitable SFC loader or a plugin for your chosen bundler.
 See the [SFC documentation](../guide/single-file-component.html) for more information.

 In most cases, the preferred way to create a webpack build with minimal configuration is to use Vue CLI.